XremeProX97/XremeProX97/README.md

 I am also good at helping people by coding and building Discord bots for them, but in order to do so, I'll need them to provide a Discord bot name, a Discord bot profile picture and other configuration settings and systems they want to have for their Discord bot.

-## Is there a way you can get into contact me if you want a custom Discord bot?
+## Is there a way you can get into contact with me if you want a custom Discord bot?

 Yes, there is currently a way you can reach out to me.
 These are how below:
 - Discord (XX_XtremePro_XX#1484)